 There are many things you need to take into account when you’re going abroad to study.
 From finding accommodation and getting all your paperwork in order to packing and possibly using another language, there’s a lot to think about.
 One thing you won’t want to forget about though, is figuring out how to use your phone abroad.

-One thing you’ll find out quite quickly when studying abroad is that your cell phone doesn’t work the same as at home.
-Even with an international phone plan, you’ll be forced to cut back your data usage significantly.
-You’d be surprised how much data Instagram, Snapchat, YouTube, and texting use.
-So, follow these tips and never have to pay for extra data again!Find Wi-Fi
+One thing you’ll find out quite quickly when studying abroad is that you might not be able to use your cell phone the same way as at home.
+Even with an international phone plan, you’ll likely be forced to cut back your data usage significantly.
+You’d be surprised how much data Instagram, Snapchat, YouTube, and WhatsApp use.
+So, follow these tips and never have to pay for extra data again!

 Another way to save data is to download things while you are on Wi-Fi so that you can access them offline.
 Netflix lets you download certain shows and movies, Google Maps lets you download the map for any city, and Spotify lets you download your favourite playlists.
-Through downloading in advance, you are able to continue using all your favourite apps without a hefty data price tag.Cutting Back
+Through downloading in advance, you are able to continue using all your favourite apps without a hefty data price tag.

-Another thing that you can do to preserve data is cutting back on things that you know use a lot.
+Another thing that you can do to preserve data is cutting back on things that you know use up a lot of data.
 Sending one text or receiving one Snapchat is not going to use your entire data plan.
-However, streaming vlogs on YouTube or watching makeup tutorials on InstagramTV will so be mindful of how much data everything you do uses.
+However, streaming vlogs on YouTube or watching Instagram Reels will, so be mindful of how much data everything you do uses.